JobayerAhmmed/Image-Processing/README.md

 # Image Processing

-As course requirements, several image processing and pattern recognition algorithms were implemented.
+Several image processing and pattern recognition algorithms are implemented here in Java.
-Moreover, Bengali character seperation from text images, and male and female feature extraction and detection were two interesting works.
+Moreover, Bengali character seperation from text images, and male and female feature extraction and detection are two interesting works.

 - Sobel Edge Detection
 - Hough Transform for Line Detection